Does hearing loss cause dementia?

 What do we know?

-We know it appears from studies that there is a stronger and stronger correlation between hearing loss and dementia.
-Some studies show that this correlation is more substantial depending on the severity of the hearing loss and the age at which the hearing loss presented itself.
+We know there is a stronger and stronger correlation between hearing loss and dementia.
+Some studies show that this correlation is more substantial depending on the severity of the hearing loss and the age at which it presented itself.

 We also know that, along with treating hearing loss, other modifiable risks, like social interaction and depression, can also be affected by hearing loss.
 It has long been established by studies of people suffering from hearing loss that untreated hearing loss can lead to greater social isolation and depression.

-So in effect, this means that by diagnosing and treating hearing loss early, we can effectively help modify three of the risk behaviours listed in the Lancet report.
+So, in effect, this means that by diagnosing and treating hearing loss early, we can effectively help modify three of the risk behaviours listed in the 2020 Lancet report.
 These three risk factors alone accounted for 16% of the 40% increased risk attributed to the 12 risk factors identified above.

 Hearing aids and dementia